-- Adenovirus vector vaccine (Johnson and Johnson): The use of a single booster dose of the Janssen (Johnson and Johnson) COVID-19 Vaccine may be administered at least 2 months after completion of the single-dose primary regimen.
-The CDC recommends all people 18 years and older should receive a booster shot at least 2 months after receiving their Johnson & Johnson/Janssen COVID-19 vaccine.
+- Johnson and Johnson (adenovirus vector vaccine): A single booster dose of the Janssen (Johnson and Johnson) COVID-19 Vaccine may be administered at least two months after completion of the single-dose primary regimen.
+The CDC recommends all people 18 years and older who received a Johnson & Johnson/Janssen COVID-19 vaccine should receive a booster shot at least two months after receiving their first shot.
+The second booster, only eligible to adults 50 and older, can be given four months after the first booster dose, but must be an mRNA vaccine.

 The mix and match approach – what’s allowed?

-The FDA has also authorized the “mix and match” approach for booster doses, meaning a single booster dose of any authorized COVID-19 vaccine can be administered to eligible persons regardless of the vaccine series originally completed.
+The FDA has authorized the “mix and match” approach for booster doses, meaning a single booster dose of any authorized COVID-19 vaccine can be administered to eligible persons regardless of the vaccine series originally completed.
 This authorization follows extensive research on the efficacy and safety of this approach against other diseases as well as COVID-19.
 Most recently, a study from the National Institute of Allergy and Infectious Diseases found the known and potential benefits of using a single “mix and match” COVID-19 booster dose outweighs the known and potential risks of their use.
+A second booster must be an mRNA vaccine – that is, either Pfizer or Moderna.

 All of the COVID-19 vaccines currently available in the US – Pfizer, Moderna, and Johnson and Johnson – have a version of a booster shot available.

-If it has been 2 months since a person who is 18 years or older has received the Johnson and Johnson vaccine, they can take any of the available booster shots.
+If it has been two months since a person who is 18 years or older has received the Johnson and Johnson vaccine, they can take any of the available booster shots.

 Don’t know which booster shot to get?